Azure/modern-web-app-pattern-dotnet/known-issues.md

     > You may need to `cd` into the directory you cloned to run this command.

-* **The deployment 'relecloudresources' already exists in location** This error most often happens when trying a new region with the same for `$myEnvironment`
+* **The deployment 'eapdotnetmwa' already exists in location** This error most often happens when trying a new region with the same for deployment named `eapdotnetmwa`.

     When the `azd provision` command runs it creates a deployment resource in your subscription.
 You must delete this deployment before you can change the Azure region.

-    > Please see the [teardown instructions](README.md#clean-up-azure-resources) to address this issue.
+    > Use `az deployment sub list` to find the Azure deployment and then use `az deployment sub delete` to remove it.